oxalorg/sakura/README.md

 - Just drop it in, even on existing HTML content, to get a pretty-looking website (everything *"just works"*)
-- Quick prototyping, especially when working on backend sites and can't yet be bothered to fidget with css/html
+- Quick prototyping, especially when working on backend sites and can't yet be bothered to fidget with CSS/HTML
 - Building a quick (but pretty) site/blog for your best friend or aunt!
-- No need to remember tons of different class names for every other css framework
+- No need to remember tons of different class names for every other CSS framework
 - Works amazingly with markdown-generated HTML pages (eliminates the need for hacks like including `.img img-responsive` in `<img></img>` tags generated from markdown-parser